bradrn/brassica/docs/Writing-Sound-Changes.md

     write the word `report` on a line of its own (or multiple times at different points).
   Then, if you select the output format ‘Input→output’,
     the output word at each `report` point will be presented alongside the final output.
+  (Commenting out or removing all sound changes below that point can have a similar effect,
+    though it is not as convenient.)
 - To see the effect of all sound changes at once, select the button to ‘Report rules applied’.
   This will show the evolution of every word in the input as it evolves through every sound change.